guercheLE/spec-kit/templates/task-breakdown-template.md

 ## Task Size and Splitting Guidelines
 **CRITICAL REQUIREMENT**: Each tasks.md file must contain exactly 10-12 tasks, each requiring 2-6 hours of work.
+**SPLITTING CONTROL**: Task splitting is DISABLED by default and only occurs when explicitly enabled.

+**Task Splitting Parameter**:
+- **SPLIT_TASKS**: Boolean parameter (default: false)
+- **false**: Keep all tasks in single file regardless of count (default behavior)
+- **true**: Enable intelligent splitting when >12 tasks are detected

+**Intelligent Splitting Strategy (when SPLIT_TASKS=true)**:
+When more than 12 tasks are identified AND splitting is enabled:
+- Split along level 3 sections (### headings) to maintain logical grouping
+- Keep related tasks together even if it slightly exceeds 12 tasks per file
+- Maintain phase dependencies (Setup → Tests → Core → Integration → Polish)
+- Use regex pattern `(### |- \[ ] T[0-9][0-9][0-9] )` to identify section boundaries

-**If a feature requires more than 12 tasks**:
+**When SPLIT_TASKS=true and feature requires more than 12 tasks**:
 - Split into multiple task files: `tasks1.md`, `tasks2.md`, `tasks3.md`, etc.
-- Each split should be logical (e.g., Frontend vs Backend, Core vs Extensions)
+- Each split should be logical (e.g., Core vs Extensions, Frontend vs Backend)
 - Maintain dependencies between task files
-- First task file should contain foundational work
+- First task file should contain foundational work (Setup + Tests + Core basics)
-- Subsequent files build upon previous ones
+- Subsequent files build upon previous ones (Extensions, Advanced Features, Polish)

 **Task Estimation Guidelines**:
 - **2 hours**: Simple model creation, basic test writing
 - **3-4 hours**: Service implementation, API endpoint with validation
 - **5-6 hours**: Complex integration, performance optimization, comprehensive testing

-**When to Split**:
-- More than 12 total tasks identified
-- Clear logical boundaries exist (frontend/backend, core/extensions)
-- Some tasks can be done independently after core foundation
+**Smart Splitting Rules (when enabled)**:
+- Level 3 sections (###) stay together in same file when possible
+- If a section has >12 tasks, split within the section but preserve logical sub-grouping
+- Maintain clear dependencies between split files
+- Each split file should have a clear theme/focus

+**Default Behavior (SPLIT_TASKS=false)**:
+- All tasks remain in single tasks.md file
+- No automatic splitting regardless of task count
+- Simpler workflow for smaller features or when splitting is not desired

 ## Path Conventions
 - **Single project**: `src/`, `tests/` at repository root